Out of the Cold Program

 Our volunteers come from various backgrounds.
 Some are Christian, some are not.
 But they share the desire to make a difference in the lives of others.
 Through Out of the Cold, they can do just that.

 The Out of the Cold (OOTC) begins its 13th season providing warmth, shelter, good food and hospitality for those in need on Monday nights and Tuesday mornings from November through April.
-This year and next it will be hosted in Beach United Church on Wineva Ave.
+Currently the program is hosted in Beach United Church on Wineva Ave.

 Volunteers are needed for a wide range of activities, both working with our guests and supporting the program.